rpeat/rpeat/README.md

 > Visit us at [rpeat.io](https://rpeat.io) and [rpeat.io/docs](https://rpeat.io/docs)

 **rpeat** was born out of necessity.
-In a heterogenous world, where no single language rules them all, we needed a way to run everything from servers to scripts in one place.
+In a heterogeneous world, where no single language rules them all, we needed a way to run everything from servers to scripts in one place.
 The mandate was simple: language agnostic, dead simple to use, and enough functions to get the job done, without being complicated to set up or use.